jetbrains-academy/rustlings-course/Iterators and Closures/Standard Library Types/Intro/task.md

 The code in the last example doesn’t do anything; the closure we’ve specified never gets called.
 The warning reminds us why: iterator adaptors are lazy, and we need to consume the iterator here.

-To fix this and consume the iterator, we’ll use the `collect` method, which is discussed in **[Chapter 12](https://doc.rust-lang.org/stable/book/ch12-01-accepting-command-line-arguments.html)** of the Rust Book with `env::args`.
+To fix this and consume the iterator, we’ll use the `collect` method, which is discussed in **[Chapter 12](https://doc.rust-lang.org/stable/book/ch12-01-accepting-command-line-arguments.html)** of the Rust Book, with `env::args`.
 This method consumes the iterator and collects the resulting values into a collection data type.

 In the following example, we collect the results of iterating over the iterator that’s returned from the call to `map` into a vector.
 This vector will end up containing each item from the original vector incremented by 1.